seek-oss/sku/.changeset/dull-colts-fetch.md

 - `storybookStoryStore`
 - `storybookTarget`

-Please remove them from your sku configuration file.

-Save the value of `storybookTarget` to use later in the migration.
+Please remove these properties from your sku configuration file, but keep the values around for use later in the migration.
 #### Update your ignore files

-Sku no longer manages certain storybook related ignorefile entries.
+Sku no longer manages certain Storybook-related ignore file entries.
-Run `sku configure` to update your ignorefiles:
+Run `sku configure` to update your ignore files:

 ```sh
 pnpm exec sku configure